 Experience memorable meals in stunning locations overlooking the sea, by the lochside or with mountain views, or why not take a break in one of the art cafés that offer a great choice of teas, coffees and homebaking?
 You can also enjoy an evening in a traditional pub or inn and sit by a cosy fire while relaxing with live music, local conversation and a dram or beer.

-During your Highland break, enjoy a culinary experience you’ll never forget on the Isle of Isle of Skye at the award-winning Three Chimneys restaurant.
-Dine in the 100-year-old crofter’s cottage and soak up the intimate atmosphere as you savour three courses of creative, modern and exciting food with a traditional twist.
+During your Highland break, enjoy a culinary experience you’ll never forget on the Isle of Skye at the Michelin-starred Three Chimneys restaurant.
+Dine in the 100-year-old crofting cottage and soak up the intimate atmosphere as you savour delicious Skye produce, cooked with flair and expertise.

 The award-winning Applecross Inn focuses on fresh seafood with much of it fished from the bay.
 On any given day you could be feasting on prawns, lobster, crab, scallops, mussels or oysters.
 Meanwhile, the remote Old Forge Inn at Inverie on the Knoydart peninsula is praised for its seafood, venison and real ales.